 READ full country note (PDF)

-Monetary policy will remain restrictive to bring down double-digit inflation, and fiscal policy will need to gradually tighten to ensure fiscal sustainability.
-Productivity and incomes would be boosted by structural reforms in product and labour markets.
-A comprehensive tax reform is needed to reduce distortions and improve fairness.
-Stronger efforts to reduce inequalities in access to quality education and to curb labour market informality are needed to make growth more inclusive.
+Fiscal policy will be moderately contractionary to reduce the deficit while safeguarding the recovery.
+Monetary policy will remain appropriately restrictive to bring down double-digit inflation.
+Growth and jobs would be boosted by wide-ranging structural reforms, including a comprehensive tax reform to simplify the system and improve fairness.
+Efforts to reduce inequalities in access to quality education would make growth more inclusive.

 The financial system remains small.
 Bank credit to the private sector and stock market capitalisation are well below the levels of OECD countries.
 Long-term finance is almost non-existent, constraining investment and growth.
 Household and corporate sector debt are low.
 The main challenge for financial stability will be to monitor and avoid vulnerabilities as the financial sector expands.